-All electrical installations, over time, will deteriorate naturally as they are a
+All electrical installations, over time, will deteriorate naturally as they are a working mechanism made up of various components and working systems.

 Much like an MOT for cars it is important that you ensure you carry out checks on the condition